Maple Creme Brulee

 - Pour into four ramekins and place ramekins in a baking dish; fill baking dish with boiling water halfway up the sides of the ramekins.

 - Once the custard has set, sprinkle the tops of the custard with sugar and torch till the sugar is browned.
+If you dont have a torch, place the creme brulees back into the oven set to broil for just a minute or two to caramelize the sugar topping.

 - Refrigerate for 30 more minutes, then crack and enjoy!